TAIsRich/chuwa0808/ShortQuestions/README.md

     The lifecycle of maven is as follows: clean, prepare resources (resources cioying can be customized in this phase), validate (validate if the project is correct and if all necessary information is available), compile (compilation of source code), test(test if the compiled source code is suitable for testing framework), package(creating the JAR/WAR package as mentioned in the packaging in POM.xml), install(this phase installs the packages in local/remote maven repository), and deploy(copying the final packages to the remote repository).
 Among all of the above, only the step of test can be skipped.

 11. what is the difference between package and install in maven lifecycle ?
-    The package phase is for creating the JAR/WAR package in the packaging in POM.xml, while the install phase is for installing the packages in local/remote maven repository
+    The package phase is for creating the JAR/WAR package in the packaging in POM.xml, while the install phase is for installing the packages in local/remote maven repository.

 12. What is plugins in maven, list some plugins.
+    The maven plugins are central part of maven framework, it is used to perform specific goal.
+    Maven has two types of plugins:
+    1) Build – executed during the build process.
+Examples include Clean(used to delete the target directory in order to clean up the earlier build artifacts), Install, and Surefire(Executes the Junit tests and generate the reports) plugins.
+These should be configured in the build section of the POM;
+    2) Reporting – executed during site generation to produce various project reports.
+Examples include Javadoc(	Generates the javadocs of the project) and Checkstyle plugins.
+These are configured in the reporting section of the project POM.
+    Besides, here are some other common maven plugins: 1) compiler : to compile java source files; 2) jar : build the jar file of the project; 3) war : build the war file of the project; 4) antrun: runs a set of ant tasks specified in any stage/phase of the build.

 13. In chuwa0808, MavenProject directory, create a maven Module using Intellij, named it as belows:
     1. groupID:com.chuwa.learn